EddaAkikusa/pq/README.md

 (But these revision numbers aren't immediately accessible, if at all, since moving to git.)

 SEE ALSO
 --------

 The in-browser edition: this project, ported to JavaScript/HTML https://bitbucket.org/grumdrig/pq-web

+[^1]: Although I don't remember it here in 2022, this is presumably a reference
+	  to Christian radio host Harold Camping's prediction that the world would end on 5/21/11 at 6pm.
+It did not, to the dismay of himself and his followers (only).